 Watering and Feeding

-Water the drought tolerant plant thoroughly about once per week but avoid overwatering.
+Water the drought tolerant oyster plant thoroughly about once per week but avoid overwatering.

 If water stands in the dish below the pot, it’s getting too much water.
-Fertilize throughout the active growing season.
+Feed with a houseplant fertilizer throughout the active growing season.

 Soil and Transplanting

-Moses, in a boat, grows best in very porous soil with fast drainage.
+Moses, in a boat, grows best in very porous potting mix.
+Plant in a pot with a drainage hole for faster drainage.
 To create the right conditions, mix leaf mold with light humus.